John-Feil/Notes-for-8-9-10/README.md

 Can use %tc which means date and time
 Can use %tr which means just the time
-Can use %tA %tB %td to mean day of the week, month and day
+Can use %tA %tB %td to mean day of the week, month and day You can use the calander object to make classes and convinetly deal with dates Static imports can be used to avoid having to type Math. though it can make your code harder to understand